-While the Neighborhood Association Architectural Control Committee is responsible for approving home improvements, it is the Lost Creek MUD that is responsible for pursuing CCR violation enforcement.
-On occasion, homes in Lost Creek have strayed from the word and intent of CCRs to the extent that neighbors have complained to the MUD.
-For the vast majority of these cases, a notice to the homeowner from the MUD is sufficient to resolve the neighbors' objections.
-For the rare case when homeowners have resisted, the MUD has and will execute its power to force deed compliance through court interaction.
+While the Neighborhood Association Architectural Control Committee is responsible for approving home improvements, it is the Lost Creek Limited District that is responsible for pursuing CCR violation enforcement.
+On occasion, homes in Lost Creek have strayed from the word and intent of CCRs to the extent that neighbors have complained to the District.
+For the vast majority of these cases, a notice to the homeowner from the LD is sufficient to resolve the neighbors' objections.
+For the rare case when homeowners have resisted, the Limited District has and will execute its power to force deed compliance through court interaction.

 In nearly every case, however, problems could have been avoided by following the architectural approval process.
 By obtaining approval, the homeowner is assured that delays will most likely be avoided.

 Your Lost Creek deed restrictions are not rigid.
 They allow for flexibility and creativity while protecting your (and your neighbor's) investment in Lost Creek.
 Many homes within Lost Creek have had improvements made -- and Lost Creek still maintains its residential character.
 CCRs are a way of ensuring that continues.